HOA laws — Washington

 What are the HOA fine limits in Washington?

-How do I dispute an HOA fine in Washington?
+How do I dispute an HOA fine or violation in Washington?

-Can my HOA foreclose on my home in Washington?
+Can an HOA foreclose on my home in Washington over unpaid fines or dues?

 Is mediation required for HOA disputes in Washington?